UBC-MDS/pysorting/README.md

 ## pysorting in the python ecosystem
 There are many presences of similar sorting functions within the python ecosystem.
-For one, python itself already has a built in `sort()` function.
-Additionally, several packages have also been created with similar goal of implementing various sorting algortithms.
-One example project is shown here: [usehttps://pypi.org/project/sort-algorithms/](https://github.com/DahlitzFlorian/SortingAlgorithms)
+For one, python itself already has a built in [`.sort()` function](https://docs.python.org/3/library/stdtypes.html#list.sort).
+There is also a [`sorted()` built-in function](https://docs.python.org/3/library/functions.html#sorted) that builds a new sorted list from an iterable.Additionally, several packages have also been created with similar goal of implementing various sorting algortithms.
+One example project is shown here: [https://pypi.org/project/sort-algorithms/](https://github.com/DahlitzFlorian/SortingAlgorithms)
 Our package aims to distinguish itself from other packages through its easy access to auxiliary tools making it easy to implement various sorting algorithm, and importantly to highlight differences between them.

 ## Installation